PaphobGun/PaphobGun/README.md

 A software engineer passionate about Software Development :computer:.
 I like coding, building softwares, exploring scalability problems and improving efficiency and performance.

-🔭 I’m currently working on Refinitiv Software
+🔭 I’m currently a freelance software engineer

 :airplane: My skills
-- React (Nextjs), Redux, nodejs, docker, python
+- React (Nextjs), Redux, Vue (NuxtJs), nodejs, Solidity, docker, python, web3

 📫 How to reach me
 -  <a href='mailto:paphob.a@gmail.com'>:email:<a/>